How To Apply For A Visa From Pakistan In 3 Simple Steps

 - Your identity card.

 - Passport size pictures.
-The requirements for the pictures such as size, background color etc. can be found on the embassy website of the country you are applying for.
+The requirements for the pictures such as size, background color, etc. can be found on the embassy website.

 - Marriage certificate, if you are married.